dvhdr/launchpad-pro/README.md

 # Launchpad Pro
-Open source firmware for the Novation Launchpad Pro grid controller
+Open source firmware for the Novation Launchpad Pro grid controller!
+By customising this code, you can:

+- Implement your own unique standalone modes
+- Create chorders, sequencers, light shows, games and more
+- Learn a little about firmware development!

+You definitley need *some* C programming experience, but we've deliberately kept much of the firmwarey nastiness tucked away, to make the process a little friendlier.

 # Philosophy
 We could have released the full source for the factory shipping firmware, but we've decided not to for a variety of reasons.
 Instead, we created a simplified framework for developing "apps" on Launchpad, which comprises a build environment, application entry points / API, and a library of low level source code.
 Our reasoning is as follows: